 - 1. Turn the fuel valve to OFF.
-Disconnect the spark plug cap, then tilt the mower to the right side (carburetor side up). - Remove the two blade bolts with a 14 mm socket.
-Use a wooden block to prevent the blade(s) from turning when removing the bolts.
-Remove the blade(s) from the blade holder.
+Disconnect the spark plug cap, then tilt the mower to the right side (carburetor side up). - 2.
+Remove the two blade bolts with a 14 mm socket.
+Use a wooden block to prevent the blades from turning when removing the bolts.
+Remove the blades from the blade holder.

-Always use an upper and lower blade on the HRR and HRZ models.
+Always use an upper and lower blade.